BrianHicks/decision-tables/type-safety-modeling.md

 title: Modeling Decision Tables
 ---

+**Hi!** This is a literate [Alloy](https://alloytools.org) file.
+If you have Alloy installed, you can load this up directly and check my work.

 Start with types.
 For the purposes of this app, we're only using concrete types, so no need to model type parameters or anything.